Les Pyjamasques

-Les Pyjamasques is a children's book series by French author Romuald Racioppo.
+Les Pyjamasques (English: The PJ Masks) is a children's book series by French author Romuald Racioppo.
 The series first started with Les Pyjamasques et le Grogarou on March 29, 2007, and is published by Éditions Gallimard.
 The series is intended for children between three and six years old.

 Premise

 Three 6-year-old friends, Sacha, Greg, and Amaya, lead regular lives during the day, but in the night they transform into superheroes and have amazing adventures.
 Sacha becomes Yoyo with a cat-like costume and powers, Greg becomes Gluglu with a lizard-like costume and powers, and Amaya becomes Bibou with an owl-like costume and powers and live in a Totem Pole-like fortress.